hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 8- `teststdid()` this function checks the student id provided by procmail API is valid: This function exits when the student id is not in the correct range.
 For each workshop, a dedicated student range is allocated.

 9- `generate_randompwd()` This function creates a random password for a user, it is used both for local and ldap users'passwords.
-If the workshop requires an LDAP authentication (`get_ldap_status()` functions will get this information) then another function is used to update the LDAP server with the password for the given student (`update_ldap_passwd()`)
+If the workshop requires an LDAP authentication (`get_ldap_status()` functions will return this information) then another function is used to update the LDAP server with the password for the given student (`update_ldap_passwd()`)

 The generated password will be sent back to the api-db server so that the frontend server can then send an email to allow participant to connect to his workshop.